encukou/freezeyt/README.md

 2. **--extra-page**

 Path to page without any link in application.
 The number of pages to add is not limited.
-Each page has to be add with option `--extra-page` see examples.
+Each page has to be added with the `--extra-page` option see examples.

 Examples: